nocomplexity/SecurityArchitecture/architecture/securitymodels.md

 ![image](../images/jericho.png)

-Unfortunate the Jericho framework is not a real open security framework.
+Unfortunately the Jericho framework is not a real open security framework.
 It is copyrighted by the open group (see references chapter for more information on this model).
 There are trademarks involved and all publications are copyrighted.
 However due to the work of many we can